 For more involved air sealing on older, historic windows, you can check out this 9 step guide from This Old House that involves dismantling the window.

 Sound dampening curtains or drapes can help reduce outside noise from penetrating too.
-These block light but are particularly helpful at night when you want darkness and quiet.
+These block and your view light but are helpful at night when you want darkness and quiet.

-Indow Acoustic Grade inserts will reduce up to 70% of the noise coming through operable single-pane windows and up 50% of noise coming through double-pane windows.
-They are edged with silicone compression tube to block drafts and just press into place.
-If you want to soundproof an office or home, they are an effective solution.
-But they don’t just hush the noise, they make buildings and homes more energy efficient.
+Window inserts that install on the inside of your window frames are one of the most cost effective ways to soundproof existing windows.
+Indow Acoustic Grade window inserts will reduce up to 70% of the noise coming through operable single-pane windows and up 50% of noise coming through double-pane windows*.
+They are edged with silicone compression tube to block drafts and are easy to install.
+You just press the inserts into place in the window frames.
+If you want to soundproof an office or home, they’re an effective solution.
+Not only do they quiet noise, they make homes and offices more comfortable and energy efficient.

 *Please note the 70% sound deadening performance is based on tests where Indow Acoustic Grade inserts were placed over operable single-pane windows.
 When placed over operable double-pane windows, Acoustic Grade inserts reduce noise by up to 12 dBA, equivalent to a 50%+ reduction in noise and an STC rating of 42 to 45.
 Overall sound reduction depends on sound coming through your ceiling, floors, walls and doors.
 Indow inserts are not recommended to reduce noise coming through laminated double- or triple-pane windows.